Constructing curves of high rank via composite polynomials: Introduction

-The use of the specialization method to construct curves of high rank originated in the work of N\'eron~\cites{neronhilbert,neronhilbert2}, who proved a theorem~\cite{neronhilbert}*{Th\'eor\`eme~6} on the injectivity of the specialization map (cf. \ref{emp:specialization}) for Jacobians of curves $X/K(\cals)$, with $\cals$ rational over $K$, and applied it to construct infinitely many elliptic curves of rank at least $10$ (i.e. $R(\Q,1)\geqslant 10$), and for $g\geqslant2$, infinitely many genus $g$ curves of rank at least $3g+6$ (see also~\cite{umezu1} for a correction of N\'eron's original claim of $3g+7$).
+Producing an infinite set of genus ${\g}$ curves $X/{\k}$ satisfying $\rk X/{\k} \geqslant R$ and $\#X({\k}) \geqslant N$ would yield lower bounds $R({\k},{\g}) \geqslant R$ and $N({\k},{\g}) \geqslant N$.
+The standard way to do this is by the method of \defi{specialization}; one constructs over the function field ${\k}(\scrv)$ of a $\k$-variety $\scrv$ a curve $X/{\k}(\scrv)$ that has the desired properties (genus ${\g}$, many rational points, large rank), and then one takes specializations of $X$ that preserve these properties.
+The use of the specialization method to construct curves of high rank originated in the work of N\'eron~\cites{neronhilbert,neronhilbert2}, who proved a theorem~\cite{neronhilbert}*{Th\'eor\`eme~6} on the injectivity of the specialization map (cf. \ref{emp:specialization}) for Jacobians of curves $X/{\k}(\scrv)$, with $\scrv$ rational over $\k$, and applied it to construct infinitely many elliptic curves of rank at least $10$ (i.e. $R(\Q,1)\geqslant 10$), and for ${\g}\geqslant2$, infinitely many genus ${\g}$ curves of rank at least $3{\g}+6$ (see also~\cite{umezu1} for a correction of N\'eron's original claim of $3{\g}+7$).\\